cirosantilli/algorithms/src/cpp/README.md

 Disadvantages:

 - we cannot reuse already compiled `.hpp` parts
-- we cannot reuse the main runners
+- we cannot reuse the main runners.
+The ideal reuse would be through a polymorphic interface.
+But then we'd lose the advantage of being able to compile and run each file independently.